openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 Only a single special case does not comply with this rule: the integer overflow occurs, and the result equals the dividend if the dividend is a negative integer of the largest possible magnitude for its type, while the divisor is *-1*.
-This case throws no exception or error despite the overflow.
-However, if in an integer division the divisor value is *0*, then ``ArithmeticError`` is thrown.
+No exception or error is thrown in this case despite the overflow.

-A floating-point division result is determined in compliance with the IEEE 754
+However, if the divisor value is *0* in an integer division, then ``ArithmeticError`` is thrown.

-arithmetic:
+The result of a floating-point division is determined in compliance with the IEEE 754 arithmetic:

 -  The result is ``NaN`` if: